Iskandar Tedjasukmana

-Iskandar Tedjasukmana (Cianjur, 22 July 1915 – 1981) is a former Minister of Labor from 1951 to 1953.
+Iskandar Tedjasukmana (22 July 1915 – 30 October 1981) was a former Minister of Labor from 1951 to 1953.
 He was a teacher and judge.

 Early life and education

-Iskandar Tedjasukmana was born in Cianjur 22 July 1915.
+Tedjasukmana was born in Cianjur 22 July 1915.
 He finished his elementary education at HIS Cianjur.
 He continued his high school in Jakarta at MULO and AMS B and graduated in 1936.
 Afterwars, Tedjasukmana enrolled in the law school, Rechtshoogeschool te Batavia from 1936 to 1937.

 Career

-He began his career by becoming a teacher at an Islamic school, Normal Islam School in Padang from 1937 to 1938.
+Tedjasukmana began his career by becoming a teacher at an Islamic school, Normal Islam School in Padang from 1937 to 1938.
 During the Japanese Occupation era, he worked at the Ministry of Law in Bukittinggi from 1942 to 1945.